okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 Multiple containers within 1 pod don't need this service, as they can contact each other directly.
 A container in the same pod can just use `localhost:port`.

 To make DNS work, a pod will need a `service definition`.

+How can app 1 reach app 2 using DNS?
+The container itself can talk to the service of App 2.